-The United States and Canada enjoy the world’s largest and most comprehensive trading relationship that supports millions of jobs in each country and constitutes a $1.6 trillion bilateral trade and investment relationship.
-Canada ranks as the top U.S. export market, accounting for 17.9% of all U.S. goods exports in 2022.
+The United States and Canada enjoy the world’s largest and most comprehensive trading relationship that supports millions of jobs in each country and constitutes a US$1.95 trillion bilateral trade and investment relationship.
+Canada is traditionally the top U.S. export market, accounting for 14.2% of all U.S. goods exports in 2022.
 In 2022, Canada maintained its position as the United States’ top trading partner.
-Canada and the United States trade $1.9 billion in goods and services daily.
-Two-way trade in goods and services totaled more than $703.8 billion in 2019, and as of 2019 bilateral investment stock totaled US$1.027 trillion, exceeding the trillion-dollar mark for the first time according to the Department of Commerce’s Bureau of Economic Analysis (BEA).
+Canada and the United States trade over US$2.5 billion in goods and services daily.
+Two-way trade in goods and services totaled US$919.2 billion in 2022, and 2022 bilateral investment stock totaled US$1.027 trillion, exceeding the trillion-dollar mark for the first time according to the Department of Commerce’s Bureau of Economic Analysis (BEA).

-U.S. exports to Canada were nearly US$429 billion in 2022, an increase of 16.7% from 2021.
+U.S. exports of goods and services to Canada were nearly US$429 billion in 2022, an increase of 16.7% from 2021.
 Thirty-four U.S. states rank Canada as their number one export market, and Canada serves as either the first or second export market for 45 U.S. states.
-In 2022, U.S. exports to Canada exceeded total U.S. exports to China, Japan, South Korea, and Singapore combined.
+In 2022, U.S. exports to Canada exceeded total U.S. exports to Denmark, France, Germany, Italy, Spain, and the United Kingdom combined.
 Whether your company is a first-time or seasoned exporter, Canada should be a key component of your company’s export growth strategy.

 Investment also plays a significant role in the bilateral relationship.
-Canadian FDI in the United States was nearly $580.8 Billion in 2019, making Canada the United States’ second-largest source of FDI (by country of ultimate beneficial owner).
-The United States is a leading source of Canada’s foreign direct investment (FDI), with investment stock from the United States totaling $402 Billion in 2019.
-In 2017, U.S. affiliates of Canadian-owned firms employed 726,900 Americans, contributed over $1 billion innovative research and development, and contributed US$13.4 billion in U.S. exports by more than $15 billion.
+Canadian foreign direct investment (FDI) in the United States was US$683.80 billion in 2022, making Canada the United States’ second-largest source of FDI (by country of ultimate beneficial owner).
+The United States is Canada’s top source of FDI, with investment stock from the United States totaling US$438.76 billion in 2022.
+As of 2020, U.S. affiliates of Canadian-owned firms employed 844,600 Americans, invested $1.5 billion in innovative research and development, and contributed US$13.4 billion in U.S. exports.

-The United States, Mexico, and Canada are parties to the United States–Mexico–Canada Agreement (USMCA), which entered in to force on July 1, 2020, replacing the North American Free Trade Agreement (NAFTA).
-USMCA is a 21st century, high-standard trade agreement, supporting mutually beneficial trade resulting in freer markets, fairer trade, and robust economic growth in North America.
-The Agreement modernizes and rebalances U.S. trade relations with Mexico and Canada, and it reduces incentives to outsource by providing strong labor and environmental protections, innovative rules of origin, and revised investment provisions.
-The Agreement also brings labor and environment obligations into the core text of the agreement and makes them fully enforceable.
+The United States, Mexico, and Canada are parties to the United States–Mexico–Canada Agreement (USMCA), which entered into force on July 1, 2020, replacing the North American Free Trade Agreement (NAFTA).
+The USMCA is a 21st century, high-standard trade agreement, supporting mutually beneficial trade resulting in freer markets, fairer trade, and robust economic growth in North America.